balazs-keszthelyi-technolynx/bootgen.github.io/src/guide/pre-defined-models.md

 ```
 The `Post` attribute on the login method sets the HTTP verb for the controller methods.
 Other useable attributes are `Get`, `Put`, `Patch` and `Delete`.

 Because `AuthenticationData` and `LoginResponse` are simple data transfer objects (DTOs) that are not persisted in the database, their generated server side counterparts are identical to them.
-There is no big surprise on the client side either:
+The generated entities on the client side look the following:

 ```typescript
 export interface AuthenticationData {